Misgav Institute for National Security and Zionist Strategy: Activities

+Strategic forum

+IZS had a strategic forum, which included diplomat Dror Eydar, politician Yoaz Hendel, and journalist Amnon Lord as of 2012.

-Constitutional Task Force
+Constitutional task force

-The Institution wrote a draft for a possible constitution, which was presented in 2006...
-The draft constitution emphasizes the sections defining the State of Israel as the national home of the Jewish people, and it significantly alters the relationship between the judicial authority and the legislative and executive authorities.
-The Constitutional Task Force listed among its members: Prof. Avraham Diskin, Prof. Moshe Koppel, Prof. Berachyahu Lifshitz, Judge (ret.)
-Uri Strosemn, Rabbi Dan Barry, Dr. Yitzhak Klein, Adv.
-Joel Golovensky and Israel Harel.
-This draft constitution was not adopted.
+IZS was one of several organizations to propose ideas to the Knesset's Constitution, Law and Justice Committee for discussions around a constitution.
+Its proposal, authored by scholar Avraham Diskin and others, suggested strengthening the parliamentary system rather than shifting to a presidential system.

-Foreign Funding for NGO's
+Foreign funding for NGO's

 This project studied more than 20 NGOs in Israel and their donors.
 The Institute, in collaboration with NGO Monitor, issued a joint report claiming that foreign governments were funding NGOs in Israel in order to influence Israeli policy and public debate.
 As a result, a bill was proposed to the Knesset requiring funding disclosure by NGOs receiving support from foreign political entities.
 The bill was approved in February 2011 and was not well received by the European Union.